 Vision-based localization systems rely on highly-textured areas for achieving an accurate pose estimation.
-This path planner exploits the scene’s visual appearance (photometric information and texture) in combination with its 3D geometry to navigate in a previously unknown environment.
-The optimal plan is updated on-the-fly, as new visual information is gathered and significantly reduces pose uncertainty over trajectories that do not consider the perception of the robot.
+This path planner exploits the scene’s visual appearance (photometric information and texture) in combination with its 3D geometry to navigate in a previously unknown environment and significantly reduces pose uncertainty over trajectories that do not consider the perception of the robot.

 The Unmanned Port Security Vehicle (UPSV) is a low-cost, easily deployable, sensor platform designed for first response and inspection scenarios in shallow water and port environments.
-This system was developed by the Field Robotics Laboratory at the University of Hawai`i at Manoa.
+I contributed to the development and testing of this system while at the Field Robotics Laboratory at the University of Hawai`i at Manoa.

 Discovering stairways in the environment and assessing their traversability is important for path planning for stair-climbing robots.
 RGB-D step edge detections are combined and a generative model is fit to them, enabling the estimation of step dimensions and stairway properties.

 Volumetric edge extraction from point cloud data as an analogue of visual edge detection in images.
 We apply a 3D structure tensor operation to voxelized spatial data and isolate the voxels corresponding to physical edges in the environment.